buzz-lightsnack-2007/Kpopminal/ReadMe.md

 A script will be downloaded containing the ASCII version of the k-pop music video.
 This only works in POSIX and Linux OSes.

 ## Planned
-- Support input entries with all caps lock.
+- Support input entries with all caps lock _— I don't know why companies do this anyway_.
 - Localization
 - **more artists**

 ## About Copyright
 The rights of these videos go to their artists and their entertainment agencies.
-In addition, this script is not affiliated with any of the artists.
+In addition, this script is not affiliated with these bodies.

 ## How to contribute
 Yes, I'd love to receive feedback.
-Kindly let me know what you think!
+Kindly let me know what you think in the [Disccusions](https://github.com/buzz-lightsnack-2007/Kpopminal/discussions/categories/ideas-and-feedback) page!

-When you would want to include a new music video, kindly make an issue mentioning the name and the _direct_ download URL of the video.
+When you would want to include a new music video, kindly make a [new discussion](https://github.com/buzz-lightsnack-2007/Kpopminal/discussions/categories/music-videos) mentioning the name and the _direct_ download URL of the video.